zydezu/ModernX/README.md

-    raisesubswithosc = true,        -- whether to raise subtitles above the osc when it's shown thumbnailborder = 2,            -- the width of the thumbnail border persistentprogress = false,     -- always show a small progress line at the bottom of the screen persistentbuffer = false,       -- on web videos, show the buffer on the persistent progress line
+    raisesubswithosc = true,        -- whether to raise subtitles above the osc when it's shown thumbnailborder = 2,            -- the width of the thumbnail border persistentprogress = false,     -- always show a small progress line at the bottom of the screen persistentprogressheight = 18,  -- the height of the persistentprogress bar persistentbuffer = false,       -- on web videos, show the buffer on the persistent progress line

     -- title and chapter settings --